r-lidar/lidR/README.md

 ### Other tools

-`lidR` has many other tools and is a continuouly improved package.
-If it does not exist in `lidR` please ask us for a new feature, and depending on the feasability we will be glad to implement your requested feature.
+`lidR` has many other tools and is a continuously improved package.
+If it does not exist in `lidR` please ask us for a new feature, and depending on the feasibility we will be glad to implement your requested feature.

 # Install `lidR`